 By Hayden Foulds

-A rose named for the breeder’s mother topped the list of awards presented at the New Zealand Rose Society International Rose Trial Grounds in Palmerston North earlier this month.
+Irish rose breeder David Kenny has taken out the main awards at the New Zealand Rose Society International Rose Trial Grounds in Palmerston North, announced late last month.

-The New Zealand Rose Society trials are now into their 49th year and test new varieties from New Zealand and international rose breeders and are assessed over 2 years by a panel of 20 judges who mark for such as freedom of flowering, health, plant quality, flower quality and fragrance.
+The New Zealand Rose Society trials, now into their 51st year, test new varieties from New Zealand and international rose breeders and are judged over 2 years by a panel of 20 judges who assess the roses for such things as freedom of flowering, health, plant quality, flower quality and fragrance.

-At the conclusion of each trial, those roses which have gained an average of 70% are recognised with awards and reflect the consistently high performance that they have achieved during the trial period.
+At the conclusion of each trial, those roses which have gained an average of 70% are recognised with awards to reflect the consistently high performance they have achieved during trial.